Gardening for Kids: Get Your Tots Outdoors!

 Children will learn to have patience through tending to their plants and learn the importance of taking care of something and being responsible for its growth.

-You can show your little one how to water, weed out and fertilise their plants so they can understand the importance of sticking to their commitments, teaching them strong values for the future.
+You can show your child how to water, weed out and fertilise their plants so they can understand the importance of sticking to their commitments, teaching them strong values for the future.

 Gardening is the best opportunity to fully express and experiment with your child’s creativity.
 Have your child choose the layout, colours, textures, and design in general.